vimond/replay/docs/technical-topics.md

 ### Positions, clock times, durations, DVR

 Current playback `position` and `duration` of the stream or video file are exposed in properties with these two names.
 Both for live DVR streams and on demand streams, the range limitation `0 ≤ position ≤ duration` applies.
-The position can be changed within the same range with `setProperty({ position: newPosition })`, and again both with live DVR and on demand streams.
+The position can be changed within the same range with `setProperties({ position: newPosition })`, and again both with live DVR and on demand streams.

 For live streams, duration constitutes the DVR seekable range, and can change during playback.
 When playing at the live edge, `position ≈ duration`.

 Note that for live streams with a sliding DVR window, the position might remain constant even if playback progresses.
 For this, live streams also expose clock time for the current stream position, through `absolutePosition`.
 Use this for indicating actual playback progress, since position might be unchanging when the offset or seekable range is not changing.

 * State properties: `position: number`, `duration: number`, `absolutePosition: Date`, `absoluteStartPosition: Date`.
-* Playback manipulation: `setProperty({ position: number })`, `setProperty({ isAtLiveEdge: true })`.
+* Playback manipulation: `setProperties({ position: number })`, `setProperties({ isAtLiveEdge: true })`.

 ### Play state as phases of a video playback